-Glass containers or containers holding hazardous materials shall be transported in 5 gallon buckets, or in specifically designed carboys, with handles for every lab or studio.
-The secondary containers are available for transport from stockrooms.
-Elevators shall not be used to transport any hazardous material unless approved by a supervisor.
+Glass containers or containers holding hazardous materials shall be transported in 5 gallon buckets, or preferably in rubber buckets.
+These are available for transport from stockrooms.
+Elevators shall not be used to transport any hazardous material or cryogenic gases unless approved by a supervisor.